As I’m a fantasy fan I thought I’d list my reasons to love fantasy.

 You get to be Kings, Queens, Warriors, Mages, Assassins, Clerics, Knights, Mercenaries, Monster Hunters, Tyrants, Villains, Heroes and even the fifty shades of grey type Anti-hero.

-Who hasn’t at least once wanted to be the Hero, Bad Guy or Anti-hero in a book??
+Male or female, young or old who hasn’t at least once wanted to be the hero, heroine, bad guy, bad girl or anti-hero in a book??

 7. Anything Can Happen.